jeremywho/bike-distributor-refactor/readme.md

 1. more bikes at new prices

-Bikes can be loaded via json.
-(Currently tests load bikes via `testBikes.json` in the Test project) Managing the bikes would be taken care of by an admin system separate from this one.
+	- Bikes can be loaded via json.
+(Currently tests load bikes via `testBikes.json` in the Test project).
+Managing the bikes would be taken care of by an admin system separate from this one.

 2. different discount codes and percentages

-This is handled with a discount rules engine as explained below.
+	- This is handled with a discount rules engine as explained below.

 3. additional receipt formats.

-This is handled via a receipt builder as explained below.
+	- This is handled via a receipt builder as explained below.

 ## Note on comments